 In 2007 a group of anaesthesiologists and neuropsychologists formed a research group with the purpose of determining the best way to measure quality of recovery from anaesthesia and surgery.
 This group was supported by Baxter Healthcare Corporation and was inspired by recognition that quality of recovery was an important but under recognised part of anaesthesia and surgical care.
-As an indication of the commitment they wish to make to this speciality, for the benefit of both the anaesthesia profession and their patients, Baxter Healthcare Corporation continues to support the work of the PostopQRS Scientific Advisory Board through multiple efforts.
+As an indication of the commitment they wish to make to this speciality, for the benefit of both the anaesthesia profession and their patients, Baxter Healthcare Corporation supported the development of the PostopQRS tool through multiple Educational Grants.

 The original aims for the group were to:

 Following a vast literature search it was determined that recovery should be measured in multiple domains and extend beyond the immediate recovery period.
 For many anaesthesiologists physiological safety is the paramount concern but the emerging thinking is that "what happens in the operating room may influence recovery well beyond hospital discharge" and ties in well with techniques and protocols to enhance recovery after surgery.
 The group agreed that a baseline recording would be required and then immediate, early, late and long-term assessments would be performed.
 It was also agreed that the final tool must be useable in any clinical setting for any procedure anywhere in the world and that it would provide data which could be used for clinical trials and also for simple audit processes.
 The concept of measuring multiple domains of recovery over repeated times enables the researcher to investigate how the different recovery domains interact, as well as the follow-on consequences of poor recovery in one domain on other aspects of recovery.